yzhou377/argoverse-kitti-adapter/README.md

 ### 3. Clone the Argoverse-kitti-adapter Repo
 '''git clone https://github.com/yzhou377/argoverse-kitti-adapter.git'''
-- Once the data and the API are well equipped, please open the configuration file for changing your root_dir (the directory to your argoverse-tracking folder).
+- Once the data and the API are well equipped, please open the 'apater.py' file for changing your root_dir (the directory to your argoverse-tracking folder).
 The toolbox will automatically construct a new folder (train_kitti) for you.
 The new file structure is shown as below:

 ```
 argodataset